Why psychotherapy?

 (from Core Competencies of Relational Psychoanalysis)

-8. Relief from internal constraints and rigidities that have become problematic.
+Relief from Rigidity: Breaking free from the internal constraints that have kept your world small or problematic.

 What is psychotherapy?